Conditional Frechet Inception Distance: Introduction

 Measuring the distance between two distributions is a fundamental problem in statistics.
-There are classical metrics based on likelihoods, divergences and other statistical notions, e.g. Kullback Leibler divergence (KLD)\cite{rubner2000earth}, Wasserstein distance (WD) \cite{villani2008optimal}, and total variation \cite{villani2008optimal}.
+There are classical metrics based on likelihoods, divergences and other statistical notions, e.g. Kullback Leibler divergence (KLD) \cite{rubner2000earth}, Wasserstein distance (WD) \cite{villani2008optimal}, and total variation \cite{villani2008optimal}.
 Each emphasizes various properties of the distributions with different sample and computational complexities.
 Unfortunately, modern applications involve huge dimensional datasets in which estimating these distances is difficult.
 Practical approaches consider simplified measures based on low dimensional embeddings, accuracy in some downstream task and/or some restricted parametric family.
 Arguably the most widely adopted metric in the computer vision literature is the Inception Score (IS) \cite{salimans2016improved}.
 It is applicable for classification tasks and is based on the KLD of the labels.
-An improved version is the Mode Score which adds a diversity term to catch mode collapse problems \cite{che2016mode}.
+Another measure is based on ``inference through optimization'' where a nearest GAN sample is optimized per real sample \cite{metz2016unrolled}.
+It is also popular to use human evaluation, specifically the ``real vs fake'' test, in which a pair of fake and real images is shown to a user and she needs to identify the real image \cite{zhang2016colorful}.
 Many metrics are designed to evaluate image quality.
 For example, LPIPS use learned features to measure the perceptual difference between two images \cite{zhang2018unreasonable}.
 SSIM uses correlations between the pixels of the images \cite{wang2004image}.
 PSNR measures the peak signal to noise ratio between two monochrome images.
-Finally, one of the simplest and most popular metrics is FID which is based on an Inception embedding, and a particularization of WD to the simple case of multivariate normal distributions \cite{heusel2017gans}.
-Recently, FID was also extended to mixture of Gaussians \cite{dimitrakopoulos2020wind,assa2018wasserstein}.
+Finally, one of the simplest and most popular metrics is FID which is based on an InceptionV3 embedding, and a particularization of WD to the simple case of multivariate normal distributions \cite{heusel2017gans}.